Maxlaura/FlaskProj/README.md

 ### User testing
 The list of tests that has been done:
 - Test insert a new customer
-    - Test insert a new customer with different data, also test the part of validation forms that application contains, see if all the errors appears accordly
+    - Test insert a new customer with different data, also test the part of validation forms that application contains, see if all the errors appears accordingly
 - Test insert a new appointment
     - Check if all the fields are checked within validation, insert a new appointment picking a user from the existing list of customers
-- Test the validation part on the interted data
+- Test the validation part on the inserted data
 - Test the edit customer
     - Check if all data is display correctly on the fields, update the existing customer with new data
 - Test update appointment